tannerrj/crossfire-calculators/README.md

  * Money or currency conversions (i.e., gold to silver coins)
  * Party Experience - how much experience does a monster need to have for all members in a party to gain experience for vanquishing that foe(s)

-Why is a calculator needed for Party Experience?
+Why a calculator for Party Experience?

+The calculation is not straight addition.
 From the Crossfire FAQ:

-> 3.2.9 How does shared or party experience work?

-> Party or shared experience works like this; The server creates a number of “shares” which is the total overall levels of every player in the party, plus 4 for each player.
-Then the experience is divided up by how many “shares” each group member adds to the total number.
-That means the experience of the monster has to be at least the sum of the party member levels added together plus 4 * N, where N is the number of members in the party.
+> The party or shared experience system operates as follows: The server initiates a certain number of "shares," which equals the sum of the individual levels of all players in the party, plus an additional 4 shares for each player.
+Subsequently, the total experience is distributed based on the number of "shares" contributed by each member of the group.
+To calculate the required experience from monsters, the experience value of the monsters must be at least the total sum of the party member levels, plus 4 multiplied by the number of members in the party (denoted as N).

-> Example: (Level 109 + Level 11 = 120) + (4 (for the level 109 character) + 4 (for the level 11 character)) = 128; the party needs to kill monsters worth at least 128 XP in order to gain experience
+> For instance, using the formula (Level 109 + Level 11 = 120) + (4 (for the level 109 character) + 4 (for the level 11 character)) = 128, it is determined that the party needs to defeat monsters with a combined experience of at least 128 XP to gain any experience.

-> If the monsters that the group is killing give too little (or low) experience to start with, rounding might cause you to be getting no experience.
+> It is crucial to be aware that if the monsters being defeated yield insufficient experience initially, rounding calculations may result in the party receiving no experience at all.

-> Also remember that all members of the party need to be on the same map in order to “share” experience.
+> Additionally, it is important to note that all party members must be present on the same map to effectively "share" experience.

 ### Requirements